arjanjohan/scaffold-move/README.md

 For this hackathon I kept the scope small due to the time constraints.
 I build only the most essential and useful features, so that developers can start using Scaffold Move right away.
 However, there is much more that I want to add to this project after the hackathon.
 If you have any ideas or suggestions, please reach out and I will add it to this list.

-- Styling wallet connect button
+- Styling wallet connect button + add dropdown
 - Store network data in scaffold-config
 - Debug page
   - Msg for no result on view methods